 International Funding

 European Union provides funding for promoting RDI, business activities and education.
-We at the Regional Council of South Ostrobothnia advise the region’s actors in matters of international funding apart from matters related to business activities and investments.
-We have special expertise in matters concerning Interreg funding programmes.
+We at the Regional Council of South Ostrobothnia advise the region’s actors in international funding apart from matters related to business activities and investments.
+We have special expertise in Interreg funding programmes.
 In addition to projects funded by the Interreg funding programmes, South Ostrobothnian operators have also participated in projects funded by Erasmus+, Horizon 2020 and Europe for Citizens funding programmes.
 Funding programmes Creative Europe and LIFE also offer interesting opportunities.

 Euro sign on blue surrounded by yellow stars with a city skyline at night